Measuring Online Behavior Change with Observational Studies: a Review: Map of methods for the quantification of online behavior change

 \subsubsection{Executive summary}

-A significant proportion of research on the quantification of online behavioral change focuses on social media platforms (Figure~\ref{fig:platform_gen}).
+A significant proportion of research on the quantification of online behaviors and behavior change focuses on social media platforms (cf. \Cref{tab:table_platform_type} and \Cref{fig:platform_gen}).
 Approximately 68\% of these studies exclusively use social media data, while a further 4\% use it in conjunction with other platforms such as blogs, web traffic, online forums, and search engines.
-Twitter is by far the predominant social media platform of choice, taking up 87\% of social media-based studies and 62\% of all studies (Figure~\ref{fig:social_media}).
+Twitter is by far the predominant social media platform of choice, taking up 87\% of social media-based studies and 62\% of all studies (\Cref{fig:social_media}).
 A considerable volume of research also leverages data from online forums, with these platforms contributing to at least a portion of the data in 12.2\% of studies.
-Among them, Reddit is the most commonly analyzed forum, featuring in 55.6\% of forum-based research (Figure~\ref{fig:forum}).
+Among them, Reddit is the most commonly analyzed forum, featuring in 55.6\% of forum-based research (\Cref{fig:forum}).